CAR T-cell Therapy

 Step 2.
 Making the CAR T-cells

-When the white blood cells have been extracted, the T-cells will be separated out and sent to the laboratory to be altered.
+After the white blood cells have been extracted, the product will be sent to the laboratory where T-cells will be separated out to be altered.
 This alteration is carried out by adding the specific Chimeric Antigen Receptor (CAR) gene to the T-cells, hence modifying them into CAR T-cells.
 These cells will then be grown and multiplied in the laboratory.

 Step 3.
 Receiving the CAR T-cell Infusion

-When enough CAR T-cells have been produced, the product will be shipped back to the hospital to be infused into the patient.
+After CAR T-cell production has been completed, the produce will undergo stringent quality control assessment before shipping back to the hospital to be infused into the patient.

-A few days prior to the CAR T-cell infusion, the patient may be given chemotherapy to lower the number of other immune cells in the body and prepare the body to receive the CAR T-cells.
+A few days prior to the CAR T-cell infusion, the patient may be given gentle chemotherapy to prepare the body to receive the CAR T-cells.
 This provides the newly infused CAR T-cells a better chance to be ‘activated’ to fight the cancer.
 Generally, the chemotherapy is less intense to ensure there are cancer cells remaining for the CAR T-cells to ‘activate’ effectively.

 Once the CAR T-cells begin binding with cancer cells in the body, they will begin to increase in number and destroy even more cancer cells.